Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Introduction

-ARIMA models are seldom used in the analysis of astronomical time series data.
-The primary reason being that they require evenly sampled data in time, which is often in contrast to ground based astronomical datasets due to their irregular cadences.
-Nevertheless, ARIMA modelling can still be applied, with reasonable success, by binning light curve data with moderately irregular cadences \citep{10.3389/fphy.2018.00080}.
-Upcoming facilities such as the Vera C. Rubin Observatory’s Legacy Survey of Space and Time (LSST) \citep{2019ApJ...873..111I}, the Roman Space Telescope \citep{Spergel2015,Johnson2020}, and ongoing space missions like TESS \citep{Ricker2015} and Gaia \citep{Gaia2016} will also produce adequately regular and high cadence time series data suitable for ARIMA modelling .
 The generality and flexibility of the ARIMA framework allows it to efficiently model a diverse range of astronomical time series.
 However, this very flexibility comes with the risk of over-parametrization and overfitting.
 It is non-trivial to choose the optimal $(p,d,q)$ order of the ARIMA model.
-The heuristic diagnostics approach taken by the standard Box-Jenkins methodology, used for ARIMA model specification and validation, may limit robustness in some cases.
-Model selection on the basis of the Akaike Information Criterion (AIC) \citep{Akaike1974} and Bayesian Information Criterion (BIC) \citep{Schwarz1978} rely on maximum likelihood optimization, which may bias the model selection, especially for complex likelihood shapes.
+The heuristic diagnostic approach taken by the standard Box-Jenkins methodology, commonly used for ARIMA model specification and validation, may limit robustness in some cases \citep{markidakis_etal,MELARD2000497}.
+Model selection on the basis of the Akaike Information Criterion (AIC) \citep{Akaike1974} and Bayesian Information Criterion (BIC) \citep{Schwarz1978} relies on maximum likelihood optimization, which may bias the model selection, especially for complex likelihood shapes \citep{Trotta01032008}.